Killaspice/Learn-Java/README.md

 We have gone over how to think about 2D array traversal in terms of arrays of arrays, but there are two main ways of thinking about traversal in terms of rows and columns.
 These are called row-major order and column-major order.

 Qn 1.
 Store the number of subarrays of intMatrix into an int variable called numSubArrays.
 If you want to confirm your work, print that number after creating it.
-You should expect to see the number of rows in the 2D array.
+You should expect to see the number of rows in the 2D array. <br>

 Qn 2.
 Store the length of the subarrays using the first subarray in intMatrix.
 Store it in a variable called subArrayLength.
-This should be an int.
+This should be an int. <br>

 Qn 3.
-Store the number of columns in intMatrix into a variable called columns and the number of rows in intMatrix into a variable called rows.
+Store the number of columns in intMatrix into a variable called columns and the number of rows in intMatrix into a variable called rows. <br>

 Qn 4.
 Replace the outer and inner for loop headers to iterate through the entire 2D array.
 Use the iterators i for the outer loop and j for the inner loop.
-Also, add a line of code which calculates the sum of all of the elements in the 2D array.
+Also, add a line of code which calculates the sum of all of the elements in the 2D array. <br>

 ```
 public class Introduction {